arximboldi/heterarchy/README.md

 > make

-This will create `browser.heterarchy.js` (and `heterarchy.js`)
-in the `lib/` folder.
+This will create `heterarchy.js` in the `lib/` folder.
 Including that file in the browser will result in a global `heterarchy` variable that contains the normally exported functions.

 Since the library requires `underscorejs` you must include it before `heterarchy`.
 The functions that are used from `underscorejs` are (in case you don't need the entire library):

 ```
 head, tail, map, find, some, without, isEmpty,